Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) Downgraded by Zacks Investment Research to “Hold”

-Zacks Investment Research downgraded shares of Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) from a buy rating to a hold rating in a research report released on Monday, Zacks.com reports.
+Zacks Investment Research lowered shares of Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) from a buy rating to a hold rating in a research note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Banco Bilbao Vizcaya is engaged in a wide variety of banking, financial and related activities in Spain. “

-Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) last issued its quarterly earnings data on Friday, April 30th.
+Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) last released its quarterly earnings results on Friday, April 30th.
 The bank reported $0.17 earnings per share (EPS) for the quarter.
-The firm had revenue of $6.21 billion for the quarter.
 Banco Bilbao Vizcaya Argentaria had a net margin of 20.08% and a return on equity of 7.82%.
-As a group, research analysts anticipate that Banco Bilbao Vizcaya Argentaria will post 0.57 earnings per share for the current year.
+The company had revenue of $6.21 billion for the quarter.
+As a group, sell-side analysts predict that Banco Bilbao Vizcaya Argentaria will post 0.57 EPS for the current year.

-A number of hedge funds and other institutional investors have recently modified their holdings of BBVA.
-Cordasco Financial Network purchased a new position in Banco Bilbao Vizcaya Argentaria in the first quarter worth $25,000.
-Bessemer Group Inc. purchased a new position in Banco Bilbao Vizcaya Argentaria in the first quarter worth $44,000.
-Sageworth Trust Co acquired a new stake in Banco Bilbao Vizcaya Argentaria in the first quarter valued at $45,000.
-Hennion & Walsh Asset Management Inc. acquired a new stake in Banco Bilbao Vizcaya Argentaria in the first quarter valued at $61,000.
-Finally, Wedbush Securities Inc. acquired a new stake in Banco Bilbao Vizcaya Argentaria in the first quarter valued at $68,000.
-Institutional investors own 2.43% of the company’s stock.
+Hedge funds have recently made changes to their positions in the business.
+Cordasco Financial Network acquired a new position in Banco Bilbao Vizcaya Argentaria during the first quarter valued at approximately $25,000.
+Bessemer Group Inc. acquired a new position in Banco Bilbao Vizcaya Argentaria during the first quarter valued at approximately $44,000.
+Sageworth Trust Co acquired a new position in Banco Bilbao Vizcaya Argentaria during the first quarter valued at approximately $45,000.
+Hennion & Walsh Asset Management Inc. purchased a new stake in shares of Banco Bilbao Vizcaya Argentaria during the first quarter valued at approximately $61,000.
+Finally, Wedbush Securities Inc. purchased a new stake in shares of Banco Bilbao Vizcaya Argentaria during the first quarter valued at approximately $68,000.
+2.43% of the stock is currently owned by hedge funds and other institutional investors.

 About Banco Bilbao Vizcaya Argentaria